 Tragic End For Man Who Treated Hippo Like Family

 People often admire animals, especially those that seem unusual or impressive.
-But the truth is, very few wild animals have ever been truly domesticated, especially large ones.
-It’s easy to forget that some animals that look calm or even cute can be dangerous, sometimes deadly.
+However, the truth is that very few wild animals have ever been truly domesticated, especially large ones.
+It’s easy to forget that some animals that appear calm or even cute can be dangerous, sometimes deadly.

-One example is the hippopotamus, which might look harmless but is known for being extremely aggressive and territorial.
-This story is about a man who tried to keep a hippo as a pet - and how that decision ended in tragedy.
+One example is the hippopotamus, which may look harmless but is known for being extremely aggressive and territorial.
+This story is about a man who tried to keep a hippo as a pet—and how that decision ended in tragedy.

 Marius Els was a South African farmer who, back in 2005, rescued a young hippo from a flood.
 He named the animal Humphrey, and over time, the two developed a close bond.